codebar/android-tutorials/worksheets/espresso-testing/index.md

 ```

-Let run our test to make sure the app is working correctly.
+Let's run our test to make sure the app is working correctly.
 Press the "play" button to the left of the method and pick your Android device or emulator to run the tests on.
-This might take a short amount of time but the app should appear and the quickly disappear, and Android Studio should show a "Tests passed" message.
+This might take a short amount of time but the app should appear and then quickly disappear, and Android Studio should show a "Tests passed" message.
 This might even be too quick to see, and that's the advantage of using automated tests!
-Run it a few time if you want to test it is working all the time.
+Run it a few times if you want to test it is working all the time.

 ![Test passing](images/test_passing.png)